turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 ### Setup

-We are going to continue to use `SetList`.
+We are going to continue to use `Music Box`.

 ### Use Case